Death of Azaria Chamberlain: Release and acquittal

 The final resolution of the case was triggered by a chance discovery.
 In early 1986, British tourist David Brett fell to his death from Uluru during an evening climb.
 Because of the vast size of the rock and the scrubby nature of the surrounding terrain, it was eight days before Brett's remains were discovered, lying below the bluff where he had lost his footing and in an area full of dingo lairs.
 As police searched the area, looking for missing bones that might have been carried off by dingoes, they discovered Azaria's missing matinee jacket.

 The Chief Minister of the Northern Territory ordered Lindy Chamberlain's immediate release and the case was reopened.
 On 15 September 1988, the Northern Territory Court of Criminal Appeals unanimously overturned all convictions against Lindy and Michael Chamberlain.

 The questionable nature of the forensic evidence in the Chamberlain trial, and the weight given to it, raised concerns about such procedures and about expert testimony in criminal cases.
 The prosecution had successfully argued that the pivotal haemoglobin tests indicated the presence of foetal haemoglobin in the Chamberlains' car and it was a significant factor in the original conviction.
-But it was later shown that these tests were highly unreliable and that similar tests, conducted on a "sound deadener" sprayed on during the manufacture of the car, had yielded virtually identical results.There was so much wrong with the case that there was never a doubt that an appeal would take place.
+But it was later shown that these tests were highly unreliable and that similar tests, conducted on a "sound deadener" sprayed on during the manufacture of the car, had yielded virtually identical results.

 Two years after they were exonerated, the Chamberlains were awarded $1.3 million in compensation for wrongful imprisonment, a sum that covered less than one third of their legal expenses.

 The findings of the third coroner's inquest were released on 13 December 1995; the coroner found "the cause and manner of death as unknown."

-In December 2011, Elizabeth Morris, then one of the Northern Territory coroners, announced that a fourth inquest would be held in February 2012.
+In December 2011, Elizabeth Morris, then one of the Northern Territory coroners, announced that a fourth inquest would be held in February 2012, which was to be done "largely in relation to information provided by [the Chamberlains'] counsel about dingo attacks since the death of Azaria" as part of a campaign by the Chamberlains for a new inquest to establish that Azaria had been taken by a dingo.
 On 12 June 2012, at a fourth coronial inquest into the disappearance of Azaria Chamberlain, Morris ruled that a dingo was responsible for her death in 1980.
 Morris made the finding in the light of subsequent reports of dingo attacks on humans causing injury and even death.
-She stated, "Azaria Chamberlain died at Uluru on 17 August 1980.
+She stated, "Azaria Chamberlain died at Ayers Rock on 17 August 1980.
 The cause of her death was as a result of being attacked and taken by a dingo."
 She subsequently offered her condolences to the parents and siblings of Azaria Chamberlain "on the death of [their] special and dearly loved daughter and sister", and stated that a new death certificate with the cause of death had been registered.